-- Covid-19 remains a risk still high case numbers, concerns about new variants - Restrictions could be re-imposed if there was a new virulent, vaccine resistant variant - Persistent high inflation could trigger sharp tightening of monetary policy globally - Very open Irish economy vulnerable to any global slowdown, disruptions to trade - Changed EU-UK relationship impacting trade.
+- Covid-19 remains a risk still high case numbers, concerns about new variants - Restrictions could be re-imposed if there was a new virulent, vaccine resistant variant - Persistent high inflation could trigger very sharp tightening of monetary policy globally - Very open Irish economy vulnerable to any global slowdown, disruptions to trade - Changed EU-UK relationship impacting trade.
 Issues remain over NI Protocol - Reforms to global corporation tax regime could still have some impact on Irish economy - Supply constraints in new house building activity, with output still at very low levels - Competitiveness issues high house prices, high rents, high personal taxes, high wages - Credit constrained tight lending rules, on-going deleveraging, weak credit demand

 Note: All Irish data in tables are sourced from the CSO unless otherwise stated.
 Non-Irish data are from the IMF, OECD and Thomson Financial.
-Irish forecasts are from AlB Economic Research Unit.
+Irish forecasts are from AIB Economic Research Unit.
 This presentation is for information purposes and is not an invitation to deal.
 The information is believed to be reliable but is not guaranteed.
 Any expressions of opinions are subject to change without notice.
 This presentation is not to be reproduced in whole or in part without prior permission.
 In the Republic of Ireland it is distributed by Allied Irish Banks, p.l.c.
-In the UK it is distributed by Allied Irish Banks (GB).
-In Northern Ireland it is distributed by Allied Irish Bank Northern Ireland (NI).
-In the United States of America it is distributed by Allied Irish Banks, p.l.c. is regulated by the Central Bank of Ireland.
-Allied Irish Bank (GB) and Allied Irish Bank (NI) are trade marks used under licence by AlB Group (UK) p.l.c. (a wholly owned subsidiary of Allied Irish Banks, p.l.c.), incorporated in Northern Ireland.
+In the UK it is distributed by Allied Irish Banks, pl.c. and Allied Irish Banks (GB).
+In Northern Ireland it is distributed by Allied Irish Banks, pl.c. is regulated by the Central Bank of Ireland.
+Allied Irish Banks, pl.c. is regulated by the Central Bank of Ireland.
+Allied Irish Banks, pl.c. is regulated by the Central Bank (GB) and Allied Irish Banks, pl.c. is regulated by the Central Banks, pl.c.), incorporated in Northern Ireland.
 Registered Office 92 Ann Street, Belfast BT1 3HH.
 Registered Number NI 018800.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-In the United States of America, Allied Irish Banks, p.l.c., New York Branch, is a branch licensed by the New York State Department of Financial Services.
+In the United States of America, Allied Irish Banks, pl.c., New York Branch, is a branch licensed by the New York State Department of Financial Services.
 Deposits and other investment products are not FDIC insured, they are not guaranteed by any bank and they may lose value.
 Please note that telephone calls may be recorded in line with market practice.